eraclitux/conf/README.rst

 Intro
 =====
 A go package for configuration parsing.
-Automagically populate a configuration ``struct`` using configuration files & command line arguments.
+Automagically populates a configuration ``struct`` using configuration files & command line arguments.

 It aims to be modular and easily extendible to support other formats.
 Only INI format supported for now.